 When Is Time You Invest In Building A Chicken Coop?

-In order for your flock to be productive, you need to have a proper living condition for them to live.
+In order for your flock to be productive, you need to have a proper living conditions for them to live.
 You just don’t let it roam in your backyard and let the chickens face the elements.

 You don’t want the chickens to be running around and laying their eggs all over the backyard.
 If you have a chicken of two then it is manageable, but as you decided to bring in more chicks, it’ll be a nightmare.

-By building a chicken coop, each chicken will have their nest to call home and a safe place for them to mate and lay eggs.
+By building a chicken coop, each chicken will have a nest to call home and a safe place for them to mate and lay eggs.
 Chickens love their privacy and if they feel secure enough they will lay more eggs.

 Safe From Intruders

 Housing your chickens will keep them safe from fleas and wild animals who are looking for food.
-Not only you risk losing the eggs to these intruders, but their presence is also counter-productive as they live in constant fear for their lives.
-Putting your chickens in a coop will allow some protection to your chickens, and will deter intruders altogether.
+Not only do you risk losing the eggs to these intruders, but their presence is also counter-productive as they live in constant fear for their lives.
+Putting your chickens in a coop will allow some protection for your chickens, and will deter intruders altogether.

 Chickens easily felt ill if they are forced to live in the open without any form of protection from the rain, wind, snow or the sun.
-All these extreme conditions put the health of your flock at risks.
-It may affect their eggs production or they may even die.
+All these extreme conditions put the health of your flock at risk.
+It may affect their egg production or they may even die.
 To prevent them from the elements, housed them in a proper chicken coop that provides protective space for shelter from the wind or wetness of the rain.

 It’s time to invest in building a chicken coop.
 See the plans here.